EmilRamsvik/Digital-Garden/docs/Food/Baking.md

 The yeast in the levain causes the dough to rise, while the lactic acid bacteria give the bread its distinctive sour flavor.
 The process of maintaining a levain involves regular "feedings" of additional flour and water to keep the yeast and bacteria alive and active.

-Levain is also known as sourdough starter or simply "starter".
-It's a traditional method of leavening bread that predates the use of commercial yeast.
-Many bakers prefer using levain for its ability to enhance the flavor, texture, and shelf life of the bread.
+Levain, also known as a sourdough starter or simply "starter, " is a traditional method of leavening bread that predates the use of commercial yeast.
+Many bakers prefer using levain because it enhances the bread's flavor, texture, and shelf life.

 # Links